Fructose 2,6-bisphosphate: Production regulation

 The concentration of Fru-2,6-P2 in cells is controlled through regulation of the synthesis and breakdown by PFK-2/FBPase-2.
 The primary regulators of this are the hormones insulin, glucagon, and epinephrine which affect the enzyme through phosphorylation/dephosphorylation reactions.

-Release of the hormone glucagon triggers production of cyclic adenosine monophosphate (cAMP), which activates a cAMP-dependent protein kinase.
-This kinase phosphorylates the PFK-2/FBPase-2 enzyme at an NH2-terminal Ser residue with ATP to activate the FBPase-2 activity and inhibit the PFK-2 activity of the enzyme, thus reducing levels of Fru-2,6-P2 in the cell.
+Activation of the glucagon receptor (primarily coupled to Gs) triggers production of cyclic adenosine monophosphate (cAMP), which activates protein kinase A (PKA, or cAMP-dependent protein kinase).
+PKA phosphorylates the PFK-2/FBPase-2 enzyme at an NH2-terminal Ser residue with ATP to activate the FBPase-2 activity and inhibit the PFK-2 activity of the enzyme, thus reducing levels of Fru-2,6-P2 in the cell.
 With decreasing amounts of Fru-2,6-P2, glycolysis becomes inhibited while gluconeogenesis is activated.

-Insulin triggers the opposite response.
-As a phosphoprotein phosphatase, insulin dephosphorylates the enzyme, thus activating the PFK-2 and inhibiting the FBPase-2 activities.
+Insulin triggers the opposite response by activating protein phosphatases that dephosphorylate PFK-2, thereby inhibiting the FBPase-2 domain.
 With additional Fru-2,6-P2 present, activation of PFK-1 occurs to stimulate glycolysis while inhibiting gluconeogenesis.
+As of 2023, which specific phosphatases are involved in mediating insulin's downstream effect specifically on PFK-2 are currently unclear; protein phosphatase 1 is known to be involved in mediating insulin's downstream effect of dephosphorylating glycogen synthase, thereby activating it.